Christopher J. Davidson, MD

-Dr. Christopher J. Davidson performs abdominoplasty, often called a tummy tuck, to help patients from the Greater Boston area, including Wellesley, Framingham, Newton, and Natick, reclaim thinner and more toned body contours.
+Dr. Christopher J. Davidson performs abdominoplasty, often called a tummy tuck, to help patients from the western suburbs of Boston, including Wellesley, Framingham, Newton, and Natick; as well as Providence, RI; southern New Hampshire; and southern Vermont reclaim thinner and more toned body contours.
 Removing excess fat and skin in the abdominal area helps flatten the abdomen and tighten abdominal muscles.
 This not only enhances his patients’ physical appearance, but can also bolster their self-confidence and restore a more positive self–image.

 Both men and women can have a protruding abdomen as a result of aging, heredity, weight fluctuations, and previous abdominal surgery.
 Women who’ve had babies may experience saggy, loose skin.
 Even if their pregnancy days are behind them, their tummies can sometimes still look like deflated balloons despite a healthy diet and vigorous exercise program.
 A tummy tuck is best suited for anyone who wants a tight, flat stomach, but is unable to eliminate a protruding abdomen through exercise and dieting.
 During the procedure, Dr. Davidson will tighten your abdominal muscles, as well as remove excess fat and skin.